25a35a0511/Campus-Navigation/README.md

 > DTI Week 2 Project — Full-stack campus navigation app built on the user personas, ideation board, and feature priority matrix.

 ---
+## 🎨 UI Design

+The user interface for this project was designed and developed directly using HTML, CSS, and JavaScript, focusing on simplicity and usability.

 ## 📁 Project Structure